 1 credit.
 1 hour.
 (Laboratory 2 HOURS.)
 Prerequisite: Concurrent enrollment in ENGR 233.
 This course covers lab safety, basic measurements and meters, oscilloscopes, resistor networks, measurement of capacitors and inductors, and RLC circuit response.

 ENGR 240 MECHANICS OF MATERIALS

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 Prerequisite: ENGR 229.
 Introduction to the techniques of determining stresses and strains in mechanical and structural components.

 ENGLISH AS A SECOND LANGUAGE